tom-howard/ros/content/com2009/la1/week5.md

             rospy.init_node("search_action_client")
             self.rate = rospy.Rate(1)

-            ## TODO: setup a "simple action client" and wait for the server to be available...
+            ## TODO: setup a "simple action client" with a callback function
+            ## and wait for the server to be available...
             self.client = ...